nshkrdotcom/perimeter/docs/PERIMETER_LIBRARY_IMPLEMENTATION_GUIDE.md

-# Boundary Library Implementation Guide
+# Perimeter Library Implementation Guide

 ## Overview

-This guide maps the evolution from the Jido type system challenges to the innovative `boundary` library, providing a comprehensive reference for implementing the "Defensive Boundary / Offensive Interior" pattern in Elixir.
+This guide maps the evolution from the Jido type system challenges to the innovative `perimeter` library, providing a comprehensive reference for implementing the "Defensive Perimeter / Offensive Interior" pattern in Elixir.

 ## Document Evolution Timeline